Elasto-Gel Cold Cap For Hair Loss

 - Safe, comfortable, and reusable

-- 4-way stretch material remains flexible and stretchable when frozen and will not leak if punctured
+- Remains flexible and stretchable when frozen

-How does the Elasto-Gel Cooling Cap work?
+How does the Elasto-Gel Cold Cap work?

 The Elasto-Gel Cooling Cap works by minimising blood flow to the hair follicles.
 This helps to reduce chemotherapy-induced hair follicle toxicity, which in turn helps to reduce or even prevent hair from falling out.

 The Elasto-Gel Cap is designed to cool the scalp, to help narrow the blood cells and reduce the amount of drugs that reach the hair follicles during chemotherapy.
 By reducing the quantity of chemotherapy drugs that reach hair follicles, cold caps can sometimes help lessen or prevent the loss of hair expected in certain chemotherapy treatments.